taearls/portfolio-nuxt/README.md

 # Portfolio

-My personal website showcasing my professional portfolio.
+This is personal [website](https://www.tylerearls.com) to learn more about me, my professional programming portfolio, and my [band](https://www.cuckooandthebirds.com).

-Here, you can keep up to date with my current web projects.
+Here, you can keep up to date with my current projects.

-Soon, I will be adding music as well, once those tracks are finalized.
+If you're interested, I've also attached links to listen to my [music](https://cuckooandthebirds.bandcamp.com).

-Feel free to reach out if you want to collaborate on a project or with any constructive criticism!
+There's also a contact form on the website, protected by a recaptcha widget.
+Please feel free to reach out if you want to say hi or to collaborate on a project!

+## About the Site

+The website is built mobile-first with Nuxt and TailwindCSS, and uses Cloudinary to serve optimized images.
+It's got a dark mode and light mode available, and it will default to your system preferences, or remember what you've set on the site based on a cookie.

+I also make use of Firebase to lighten the client-side payload, and to help optimize the server-side rendering provided by Nuxt.

+As a matter of principle, I don't track your personal information, and I don't make use of any Amazon web services.